-A number of washers will be seen on the camshaft, consisting of steel discs and spring steel washers.
-These fit on the front side of the front bearing next to the bevelled gear, and take the thrust of the drive of the shaft.
+The washers seen on the camshaft, consisting of steel discs and spring steel washers, fit on the front side of the front bearing next to the bevel gear, and take the thrust of the drive.

 Before refitting the cylinder head make quite sure that the holes in the gasket register correctly with those on the cylinder block; a smear of grease on both sides of the gasket assists in making a good joint.